Amazon Auto Scaling: Architecting Elastic Infrastructure on AWS

 Security

-• Instances behind the LB: Configure security groups so instances only accept traffic from the Load Balancer, not directly from the Internet
+• Instances behind the Load Balancer: Configure security groups so instances only accept traffic from the Load Balancer, never directly from the internet

-• IAM Instance Profiles: Assign IAM roles to instances instead of hardcoding credentials
+• IAM Instance Profiles: Assign IAM roles to instances rather than hardcoding credentials under any circumstance

-• Secrets Management: Use AWS Secrets Manager or Parameter Store for sensitive variables, not user data
+• Secrets Management: Leverage AWS Secrets Manager or Parameter Store for sensitive variables — never embed them in user data

-• Secure Keypairs: Rotate keypairs regularly and use AWS Systems Manager Session Manager instead of direct SSH
+• Secure Key Pairs: Rotate key pairs on a regular cadence and prefer AWS Systems Manager Session Manager over direct SSH access

 Cost Optimization

-• Appropriate min size: Don't set min-size higher than necessary
+• Appropriate minimum size: Avoid setting min-size higher than operational necessity demands

-• Scheduled Scaling: For predictable loads, scale up/down at known times
+• Scheduled Scaling: For workloads with predictable traffic patterns, define schedules to scale capacity up and down at known intervals

-• Spot Instances: Consider mixing On-Demand with Spot for interruption-tolerant workloads
+• Spot Instances: Consider blending On-Demand with Spot Instances for workloads tolerant of interruption

 Performance

-• Multi-AZ deployment: Distribute instances across at least 2 Availability Zones
+• Multi-AZ deployment: Distribute instances across a minimum of two Availability Zones to ensure resilience

-• Sufficient grace period: Minimum 5 minutes for applications with slow startup
+• Sufficient grace period: Allow at least 5 minutes for applications with non-trivial startup sequences

-• Connection draining: Configure so in-progress requests complete before terminating instances
+• Connection draining: Ensure in-progress requests complete gracefully before the ASG terminates an instance

-• Optimized AMIs: Pre-install everything possible in the AMI to reduce startup time
+• Optimized AMIs: Pre-install all dependencies and application code in the AMI to minimize instance startup duration

 Reliability

-• Desired capacity > 1: Always have at least 2 instances for fault tolerance
+• Desired capacity above one: Always maintain at least two instances to guarantee fault tolerance

-• ELB health check type: More reliable than EC2 health checks for web applications
+• ELB health check type: ELB-based health checks are substantially more reliable than EC2 health checks for web-facing applications

-• Metrics monitoring: CloudWatch alarms for unusual scaling or unhealthy instances
+• Metrics monitoring: Establish CloudWatch alarms for anomalous scaling activity and unhealthy instance counts

 Operational Excellence